stweil/brltty-website/home/doc/README.txt

 console (when in text mode) for a blind person using a refreshable braille display.

-Version 5.5, Apr 2017
+Version 5.6, Feb 2018

-Copyright (C) 1995-2017 by The BRLTTY Developers.
+Copyright (C) 1995-2018 by The BRLTTY Developers.

 Web Page: http://brltty.com/

 BRLTTY is free software.
 It comes with ABSOLUTELY NO WARRANTY.

-BRLTTY is placed under the terms of the GNU General Public License [GPL] as published by the Free Software Foundation; see the file LICENSE-GPL for details.
-Version 2 (or any later version) of the GPL may be used when redistributing and/or modifying this software.
+BRLTTY is placed under the terms of the GNU Lesser General Public License [LGPL] as published by the Free Software Foundation; see the file LICENSE-LGPL for details.
+Version 2.1 (or any later version) of the LGPL may be used when redistributing and/or modifying this software.
 This statement applies to all the files contained within this directory structure except for those which are explicitly listed as exceptions within the following paragraphs.

-A special exception has been made for all of the text, attributes, and contraction tables and subtables (which reside within the Tables/ subdirectory).
-They are placed under the terms of the GNU Lesser General Public License [LGPL] as published by the Free Software Foundation; see the file LICENSE-LGPL for details.
-Version 2.1 (or any later version) of the LGPL may be used when redistributing and/or modifying these files.
-The files covered by this special exception are:

-   *.ttb
-   *.tti
-   *.atb
-   *.ati
-   *.ctb
-   *.cti

-A special exception has been made for those files which are part of the client side of BrlAPI (BRLTTY's Application Programming Interface).
-They are placed under the terms of the GNU Lesser General Public License [LGPL] as published by the Free Software Foundation; see the file LICENSE-LGPL for details.
-Version 2.1 (or any later version) of the LGPL may be used when redistributing and/or modifying these files.
-The files covered by this special exception are:

-   brlapi.h.in
-   brlapi_keycodes.h
-   brlapi_protocol.h
-   brlapi_client.c
-   brlapi_common.h
-   brldefs-ht.h
-   brldefs-vs.h

 This software is maintained by: Dave Mielke <dave@mielke.cc>